Hello, everyone, it’s Kyle the owner of Cenokga.

 People can make fun, slander, say how bad my studio is, but, that doesn’t stop the fact that I’m still in business and will still be in business for many years to come.

-Other game companies have had rough starts but now are doing better.
+Other game companies have had rough starts with games and are now doing better.
 Game companies of all sizes can make business mistakes.